 Reach us now at (800) 423-2482!

 Methadone treatment usually starts in an attempt to curb opioid drug abuse and addiction.
 The issue is that people become more resistant to the drug over time, requiring higher doses to prevent withdrawal symptoms.
 This tolerance can lead to an entire spectrum of adverse side effects, including the development of physical and psychological dependence.

 The need for more and more drugs may cause the user to engage in dangerous behavior and be at risk of overdose and even death.

 Sometimes people will seek alcohol or benzodiazepines to amplify the side effects of methadone.
-However, the problem is that all these drugs are respiratory depressants, and when combined, can pose a fatal impact.
+However, the problem is that all these drugs are respiratory depressants, which can pose a fatal impact when combined.

 In June 2016, the Center for Disease Control (CDC) reported that methadone was one of the top three most common drugs to cause an overdose.
-Overdoses occur more frequently at the beginning of treatment, and they are usually a cause of excessive doses.
+Overdoses occur more frequently at the beginning of treatment and are usually a cause of excessive doses.

 Here are some of the overdose signs: